cosmos/cosmos-sdk/docs/run-node/txs.md

 )

 func sendTx() error {
     // Choose your codec: Amino or Protobuf.
-Here, we use Protobuf, given by the
+Here, we use Protobuf, given by the following function. app := simapp.NewSimApp(...)
-    // following function.
-    encCfg := simapp.MakeTestEncodingConfig()

     // Create a new TxBuilder.
-    txBuilder := encCfg.TxConfig.NewTxBuilder()
+    txBuilder := app.TxConfig().NewTxBuilder()

     // --snip--
 }